Setting Up An Ideal Guitar Practice Space

 While you can use a desk or table to sit any sheet music or learning materials, do yourself a favor and get a music stand.
 You have better posture when playing which prevents strains or bad habits and it just makes everything easier.

-I highly recommend a solid music stand like the one below instead of a flimsy wireframe style stand.
+I highly recommend a solid music stand like this one as shown below instead of a flimsy wireframe style stand.
 You can’t rest a smartphone or small items on those wireframe stands.

 A smartphone or tablet can be a fantastic tool to have in your practice space or it can be a horrible distraction.
 It depends on how you use it.